volodymyrhudyma/blog/content/blog/2020-06-11-add-redux-with-typescript-to-your-react-applicaton-june-2020.md

 ![React redux counter application](/img/screenshot-2020-06-11-at-21.17.23.png "React redux counter application")

-Click on the them and see if everything is working.
+Click on them and see if everything is working.

 ## Summary